DemocracyOS/democracyos/README.md

 5. Run `make run` or `NODE_PATH=. node app.js`.

 ### Development Settings
-In order to install a development instance of this applications, you need to
+In order to install a development instance of this applications, you need to:

 1. `cp config.sample.json config.dev.json` into this very directory
 2. Set `NODE_ENV` environment variable to `development`
 3. Then set the following configuration variables: